Communication and Collaboration

 Services in support of campus alert systems

-SDSU has established a notification system through Blackboard Connects that is capable of sending text (also known as SMS) and e-mail messages in the event of a campus-wide emergency or health and safety concern.
+SDSU has established a notification system that is capable of sending text (also known as SMS) and e-mail messages in the event of a campus-wide emergency or health and safety concern.
+It is not intended to supplant any personal emergency contact information you may have provided to Human Resources.

 In the event of an emergency, SDSU will update this website with event details and status updates.